Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-detecting-the-operating-system.md

 ---

 I'm sure you've ever seen this in action.
-A website that states hey you're on MacOS download this specific Mac version.
+A website states, "Hey, you're on macOS, download this specific Mac version."
 Or download the Windows EXE here.

-It mainly comes down to downloads, but there can be some cool advantages of knowing a users browsers and system.
+It mainly comes down to downloads, but there can be some cool advantages of knowing a user's browser and system.

 In today's article, we will be using the `navigator` API to get the `appVersion`.

-The end result will look like this:
+The result will look like this:

 ![JavaScript detect OS version](https://cdn.hashnode.com/res/hashnode/image/upload/v1604817590306/Yxv5_7KLG.png)

 ## HTML Document

-For our demo we will be created a simple card that we can render some information in.
+For our demo, we will be created a simple card that we can render some information.

 ```html
 <div class="card" id="os_card"></div>